randao/randao/README.en.md

 position, G will keep only one account's secret, and if only one participant expect G participate in C1, G will only lose 1000 ETH in C1, but G will get 1000 ETH as expected return, which is a worthy try.

-A program is a direct response confiscated amount confiscated is not returned to the participants as a reward, so that only a margin for random number 1000ETH contract to meet the requirements of the parity gamble.

 It can be fixed up by confiscating the pledged ETH, and not returns them to participants as bonus. so a contract with 1000 pledged ETH will meet